Maryland Eviction Notice Templates (4)

 3. Maryland

-10-Day Notice to Quit for Non-Payment – The landlord must serve the tenant with ten (10) days’ notice to instruct them to pay rent or vacate the premises.
+10-Day Notice to Quit for Non-Payment – Gives the tenant ten days’ notice to pay rent or vacate the premises.

 Download: PDF, Word (.docx), OpenDocument

 30-Day Notice to Quit for Non-Compliance – Served on a tenant who has violated their lease.
-The tenant will have thirty (30) days to satisfy the landlord’s terms.
+The tenant will have 30 days to satisfy the landlord’s terms.

 Download: PDF, Word (.docx), OpenDocument

-14-Day Notice to Quit for Clear and Imminent Danger – This notice is used when a tenant causes or allows a clear and imminent danger on the premises.
-The tenant will have fourteen (14) days to vacate following receipt of the notice to quit.
+14-Day Notice to Quit for Clear and Imminent Danger – Used when a tenant causes or allows a clear and imminent danger on the premises.

 Download: PDF, Word (.docx), OpenDocument

-30/60-Day Notice to Terminate Month-to-Month Lease – A letter that informs the landlord or tenant of the other’s intention to terminate a monthly lease in the number of days specified in state statutes (30 days for tenants, 60 days for landlords).
+30/60-Day Notice to Terminate Month-to-Month Lease – Terminates a monthly lease with the notice period required by state statutes (30 days for tenants, 60 days for landlords).

 Download: PDF, Word (.docx), OpenDocument